brycewray/hugo-site/content/posts/2022/02/gems-in-rough-14.md

 This ability to [overwrite template variables](https://github.com/golang/go/issues/10608) wasn’t always possible in either Go or Hugo, so you can find really old web pages, discussions, and tutorials which could steer you wrong on this subject.
 However, as long as you’re using any version of Hugo since the [release of Hugo 0.48](https://gohugo.io/news/0.48-relnotes/), you’re good to go with the above.

-I am perturbed to have remained ignorant of this up to now, since Hugo 0.48 appeared in *August, 2018*—precisely around the time that I first started using Hugo!
+I am perturbed to have remained ignorant of this up to now, since Hugo 0.48 appeared in *August, 2018* — precisely around the time that I first started using Hugo!
 Ah, well.
 As I told you [three years ago](/posts/2019/02/old-dog-old-trick/#share-the-shame-but-share-the-help-too):

 > First, don’t be ashamed to admit you don’t know something.
 Maybe you should be ashamed that you didn’t know enough even to have curiosity about the item of which you were ignorant, but “water under the bridge” and all that rot.
 >
 > Second, when you belatedly discover the thing you surprisingly had missed, let others know it, too.
 Life happens and people miss things.
-They’ll appreciate knowing—finally knowing.
+They’ll appreciate knowing — finally knowing.

 ## Learning from a friendly hat-tip